alanconway/occ/README.md

 ## Install packages

 NOTE: from  https://kubernetes.io/docs/setup/cri
-- Fedora packaged docker (1.13.1) is to old for kubernetes, use fedora-ce
+- Fedora 29 packaged docker (1.13.1) is to old for kubernetes, use fedora-ce
 - We will configure docker for systemd in the next section
+- On fedora 30 you should `dnf install moby-engine` instead of docker-ce.

 Remove old docker, add docker-ce repository: